Enjoy an Indian Cuisine with Chandani Indian and Catering Cookery School

 The next course is Dal Maharaja – chickpea and moong lentils.
 This dish was absolutely delicious.
 It’s a creamy soup and I swear I tasted beans in there as well but nevertheless, it had a maximum flavour impact on my palate.

-Moving along to the main course of the evening and having my wine glass filled up, we served with Murgh Kadai (chicken in spicy onion gravy), brinjal Masala, Jeera Rice (basmati rice with cumin), roti with side dishes containing poppadoms, sambal and raita.
-The brinjal was good but its an acquired taste you need to get use too.
-The rest of the foods were prepared well and I think I might of swiped my finger a few times over the plate.
+Moving along to the main course of the evening and having my wine glass filled up, we served with Murgh Kadai (chicken in spicy onion gravy), brinjal Masala, Jeera Rice (basmati rice with cumin), roti with side dishes containing poppadoms, sambal, and raita.
+The brinjal was good but its an acquired taste you need to get used too.
+The rest of the foods were prepared well and I think I might have swiped my finger a few times over the plate.
 It’s such a fantastic dish to have as an everyday meal.

 Desert was quite a surprise for me because I never thought sago pudding would be on the menu and also, I don’t eat anything with sago.
 However, I don’t shy food away and I sank my spoon right in.
 It did take me a while to finish the bowl but with sips of wine in-between, it was gone.

 Before the evening ended, we were served with a nightcap of Masala Chai tea.
 It’s a spiced, sweetened black tea mixed with milk which happens to be a popular hot beverage around the world and particularly, in India too.

 Something new and unique is always right up my alley and I can’t wait to make a booking with friends and family.
 They offer catering for any occasion; whether it be a celebration or a work function.
 They also deliver lunches but only along the Atlantic Seaboard for a minimum of ten people per order.